 The goal of this activity is to improve the knowledge, competence, and performance of physicians and other healthcare providers so they can confidently and competently integrate CAR T-cell therapy into their clinical practices.

-This program is intended for physicians and other healthcare providers who treat and manage patients with leukemia, lymphoma, or myeloma who are candidates for CAR T-cell therapies.
+This program is intended for physicians and other healthcare providers who treat and manage patients with B-cell lymphomas, CLL, or multiple myeloma who are candidates for CAR T-cell therapies.

 - Review the biologic principles underlying CAR T-cell therapy, structure and function of the CAR, and the mechanism of action of CAR T-cells

-- Identify characteristics of patients who are appropriate for treatment with CAR T-cell therapy
+- Identify characteristics of patients who are candidates appropriate for treatment with CAR T-cell therapy

-- Integrate into practice clinical trial data on CAR T-cell–based therapies for the treatment of patients with leukemia and lymphoma
+- Integrate into practice clinical trial data on CAR T-cell–based therapies for the treatment of patients with leukemia or B-cell lymphomas

-CCO designates this live activity for a maximum of 3.0 AMA PRA Category 1 Credits™.
+The Medical College of Wisconsin designates this live activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.